jenkinsci/violation-comments-to-stash-plugin/README.md

 CloudBees: [![Build Status](https://jenkins.ci.cloudbees.com/job/plugins/job/violation-comments-to-stash-plugin/badge/icon)](https://jenkins.ci.cloudbees.com/job/plugins/job/violation-comments-to-stash-plugin/)

 This is much like the [Violations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) plugin.
-Instead of publishing violation reports in Jenkins, it comments pull requests in Stash.
+Instead of publishing violation reports in Jenkins, it comments pull requests (or individual commits) in Stash.

 Code from the [Violations](https://wiki.jenkins-ci.org/display/JENKINS/Violations) is used through a dependency.